 Here is a list of sites where you can use your Boleto Touristico:

 - Cusco’s Native Art Center

 - Museum of Popular Art

 - Museum of Regional History

-Important: These entrances are not included in the Boleto Touristico.
+Important: These tickets are not included in the Boleto Turistico.

-- The entrance to the Cathedral (25 soles)
+- The ticket for the Cathedral (25 soles)